Flameworker, Mother, Wife:

 Kari holding a really BIG banded vessel blank in 2019.

 I have taught numerous workshops and classes both in the United States and abroad.
-My work can be seen in many private and public collections including the Charlotte Mint Museum of Craft and Design, the ChryslerMuseum of Art, the Cincinnati Museum of Art, the Corning Museum of Glass, the Racine Art Museum, the Seattle Museum of Art, the Smithsonian Museum of American Art, and the Tacoma Museum of Glass.
+My work can be seen in many private and public collections including the Charlotte Mint Museum of Craft and Design, the ChryslerMuseum of Art, the Cincinnati Museum of Art, the Corning Museum of Glass, the Racine Art Museum, the Seattle Museum of Art, the Smithsonian Museum of American Art, the Tacoma Museum of Glass, and most recently the Peabody Essex Museum in Salem, MA.

 I can be reached at kari@karirussell-pool.com